-How can you freestyle your pumpkin muffins?
+How can you freestyle your Pumpkin Muffins?

 As far as add-ins are concerned, you can really take these pumpkin muffins in whichever direction you want.
 I’ve opted for a pumpkin seed and cranberry version here, but there is nothing stopping you from swapping these out for dates, raisins, chocolate chips, nuts, heck—you can even omit the spices and vanilla and add cheese if you’re into more of a savoury muffin.
 They’re not too sweet, so it really works.

-Weighing vs measuring
+Weighing vs. measuring your ingredients

 When it comes to weighing versus measuring your ingredients in baking, it’s a highly personal decision.
 I’m fairly evangelical about weighing because the minute I ditched the cup measures and embraced a digital scale, my baking improved, my enjoyment increased, and I found myself with way fewer dirty dishes to deal with.
 I wrote a whole post about it here if you’re interested in a deep dive!

-Once these pumpkin muffins come out of the oven, I like to give them about 10 minutes in the tin before transferring them to a wire rack to cool completely.
+Once these Pumpkin Muffins come out of the oven, I like to give them about 10 minutes in the tin before transferring them to a wire rack to cool completely.
 Once they have cooled completely, store them in a sealed container at room temperature for up to 3-4 days.
 You can also freeze these muffins if wrapped tightly in saran wrap.